 Combine all above ingredients in freezer bags, seal and freeze.
 When ready to use, pull out bag, put in blender and add 1 – 1.5 cups of liquid.
 I use homemade almond milk and when we have it, I add 1/2 a cup of homemade yogurt.
 Blend and drink!
 Makes 4-5 smoothies (approximately 8 ounces).
 If smoothie is too thick, add more liquid.

-- I mention in the recipe that I start with some frozen ingredients.
-If everything is thrown in the bag before being frozen, it will all clump together and is hard to get out of the bag and can jam up your blender.
-I find that if 1/2 of my ingredients have already been flash frozen, I can throw the others in and it still separates easy when I put it in the blender.
+- Start with frozen ingredients - If everything is thrown in the bag before being frozen, it will all clump together and is hard to get out of the bag and can jam up your blender.
+I find that if 1/2 of my ingredients have already been flash frozen, I can throw the others in and it still separates easily when I put it in the blender.
 I’d suggest you flash freeze some of your ingredients before putting them in the kits if you don’t have a powerful blender like a Blendtec or Vitamix.
 Speaking of the Blendtec, that is the blender I use.
 You can read all about my love for it here.

-- I mentioned my green ice cubes.
-Basically, in the summer when I have lots of fresh produce and greens in my garden I puree them in the blender with a little water and pour them in ice cube trays, pop them out and put them in a Ziploc for the times I don’t have fresh greens.
+- Green ice cubes - Basically, in the summer when I have lots of fresh produce and greens in my garden I puree them in the blender with a little water and pour them in ice cube trays, pop them out and put them in a Ziploc for the times I don’t have fresh greens.
 I throw them in pasta, smoothies and soups.

 Feel free to experiment and add anything you like in smoothies!
-We would love to hear your suggestions on what you like to throw in.
 These are a few items I’ve added in the past.